 None of the flights coming into Saudi serve alcohol or pork.
 Some of the airlines will have a travel prayer announced before the flight takes off.

 At some point the stewardess will give you an entry card which looks like this:

-If you were sitting next to a Saudi woman on the plane at some point don’t be surprised when she comes back from her toilet trip fully transformed into Saudi gear meaning abaya and niqab.
-When exiting the plane you will wonder where all the women’s faces suddenly disappeared!
+If you were sitting next to an unveiled Saudi woman on the plane which originated from a western country, don’t be surprised when she comes back from her toilet trip fully transformed into Saudi gear meaning abaya and niqab.
+When exiting the plane you will wonder where all the women’s faces suddenly have disappeared!

 When the plane lands be prepared for a scene from the Amazing Race:

-Many of us have been on a plane and seen how strongly the flight attendants (especially the Europeans) react to people even daring to open their seat belts before the plane has come to complete stop, let alone standing up or God forbid opening the holy overhead compartments!
-The flight attendants would go berserk!
+Many of us have been on planes and seen how strongly the flight attendants (especially on the European airlines) react to people even daring to open their seat belts before the plane has come to complete stop, let alone standing up or God forbid opening the holy overhead compartments!
+The flight attendants would normally react immediately and prevent the passengers from standing and opening compartments due to safety reasons and regulations.
 That person might even get arrested for such an offense of aviation rules and regulations.

-So in other words, get used to it.
-Some Saudis are so very important people and have such important things to do, they really DO need to get up the SECOND the plane lands to scramble to get their overhead luggage and be the first ones to stand in the aisles ready to barge out of the plane like it’s the amazing race.
+Some people are just Very Important People and have such important things to do, they really DO need to get up the SECOND the plane lands to scramble to get their overhead luggage and be the first ones to stand in the aisles ready to barge out of the plane like it’s the amazing race.
 You might see the poor flight attendants desperately trying to talk/shout/threaten them to no avail.
-It’s of utmost importance to be able to be the first one out of the aircraft because this might save the person about 15-30 seconds of their precious time.
-And if anyone wants to take this as an insult instead of a sarcastic joke, be my guest
+It’s of utmost importance to be able to be the first one out of the aircraft because this might save the person about 15-30 seconds of their precious time (sarcasm).

 Arrival and Passport control